maythazinphyo1/Devops_gp1/use-cases/use-case-4.md

    4. Sale department manager provides the report to Sale Department.
 3. The top 10 populated cities in a region.
    1. Sale department requests report about top 10 populated cities in a region.
-   2. Sale department manager extracts city information  from the world database.
+   2. Sale department manager extracts city information related with region from the world database.
    3. Sale department manager the extracted data by population and are limited by 10 to get top 10 populated cities in a region.
    4. Sale department manager provides the report to Sale Department.
 4. The top 10 populated cities in a country.